carbotton/free-genai-bootcamp-2025/sentence-constructor/claude/prompt.md

 - Provide us a table of vocabulary.
 - Provide a possible sentence structure.
 - When the student makes an attempt, interpret their reading so they can see what they actually said.
+- Once the student provides the correct translation, prompt them with a new english sentence to practice.

 ## Agent Flow